 The car park for rental cars is a bit further along the street.
 So be prepared to haul your luggage around a bit.
 I was nervous about getting out of the parking garage as the street was one way and very busy.
 I decided to follow the flow of traffic and tried to follow my navigation system which actually went quite well.
 The advantage of slow traffic is that you have all the time in the world to look where you’re going and make adjustments if needed.
 It took me over an hour to leave Rome but that was due to traffic and not getting lost.
 I was soooo relieved when I found myself on the motorway outside of Rome!
 Because I did it!
 I drove in Rome and I survived.

-Having said that, I really don’t recommend to drive in Rome.
+Having said that, I really don’t recommend driving in Rome.
 Avoid it when possible.
 So don’t pick up the car and try to bring it back to your hotel to pick up luggage or family members.
 Get out of Rome as quickly as possible.

 Lazio and Umbria Road Trip from Rome